Camera Icon

 Withgott, Coleen

-Land in East Longmeadow conditionally accepted for refuge (clipping), 6/29/1986 [10 acres of land behind the supermarket on North Main Street)
+Land in East Longmeadow conditionally accepted for a refuge (clipping), 6/29/1986 [10 acres of land behind the supermarket on North Main Street)

 Misc. correspondence, 1985-1986